 - Sometimes, although a person is part of the Deaf Community, s/he may not given an ANS or DNS.
 If a person's name is: - a) short (Lee, Jim, Pat, Jan) or - b) has an easily fingerspelled name, s/he will use a fingerspelled name sign. - Name signs are given to a person by another Deaf person-not by him/herself.
 Name signs are often given (regulated) by an influential leader or authority figure in the Deaf Community.
-Deaf children of Deaf parents are looked to by their Deaf-children-of-hearing-parent-peers to assume this role. - While Deaf and/or hearing children of Deaf parents receive name signs at birth, Deaf children of hearing parents typically do not receive name signs until they enter school or even later.
+Deaf children of Deaf parents are looked to by their Deafchildren-of-hearing-parent-peers to assume this role. - While Deaf and/or hearing children of Deaf parents receive name signs at birth, Deaf children of hearing parents typically do not receive name signs until they enter school or even later.
 (School view: English is better than ASL, therefore ASL is bad.
 (Name sign=identity.) - In theory, a name sign is used to identify a person as a member of the Deaf Community; ergo, any name sign should be correct.
 However, just as English speakers are upset at the mispronunciation of their own name, Deaf people who understand correct name sign conventions cringe at the continuing pollution of the ANS and DNS systems. - Many current name signs are incorrect because novice signers devalue the cultural importance of a name sign by making up name signs "for fun" or by assuming that a name sign must carry some meaning.
-This displays a disregard for an important traditional value of the Deaf Community. - Name signs are only used in conversations: a) where the person is not participating or - is not present and/or b) in a third person reference (i.e., KNOW M-ON-SHOULDER?
+This displays a disregard for an important traditional value of the Deaf Community. - Name signs are only used in conversations a) where the person is not participating or - a) where the person is not participating or is not present and/or b) in a third person reference (i.e., KNOW - b) In a trind person reference (i.e., KNOW M-ON-SHOULDER?
 YOU TELL-him ABOUT PARTY TOMORROW?
 (Can you tell Mike about the party tomorrow?)
 (Note: Any question of "Mike who?" is eliminated because of the specific placement of the name sign.) - Name signs are not used at a greeting (i.e., HELLO E-ON-TEMPLE (Hello, Elaine) is improper.
 Using or exchanging name signs at a first-time formal introduction is also improper.
 It is not until a more casual relationship is formed that it is okay to use that person's name sign in a third person reference.